10 Things I Wish I Knew as a Cruise Rookie

 8. Tendering is a Thing

-An interesting thing that cruise rookies must know is that sometimes the ship can’t dock directly at a port.
+One thing cruise rookies should know: sometimes the ship can’t dock directly at a port.

-It’s a unique experience, and it will be fun if it’s your first time, but it can also take some extra time and could be a problem for people with mobility impairments.
+It’s a unique experience, and it can be fun if it’s your first time, but it may take extra time and could be a problem for people with mobility impairments.

 9. Your Stateroom is Key to Comfort

-Choosing the right stateroom can really make a difference.
+Choosing the right stateroom can make all the difference.

 I definitely recommend that you carefully read the guide on how to find the best cabin on a cruise ship.